Dark mode

 ANT+ support.
 Bike computer support for ANT+ data transfer technology.
 This technology has been specially developed for use with sports devices, including compact ones.
 It features good connection reliability and economical power consumption.
 In cycling computers, ANT+ can be used both to connect sensors and to connect the computer itself to a smartphone or other gadget that supports this technology.
 At the same time, ANT + devices are compatible with each other in terms of basic capabilities regardless of the manufacturer, which allows, for example, to supplement the bike computer with “non-native” wireless sensors if the standard ones are out of order.

-The presence of moisture protection in the device and its level according to the IP standard.
+The presence of water protection in the device and its level according to the IP standard.
 This feature usually means at least the ability to withstand exposure to rain without consequences, and often more advanced capabilities, up to full short-term immersion in water.

-The parameter is usually designated by the letters IP and two numeric symbols after them (for example, IP54, IP67).
+The parameter is usually designated by the letters IP and two numeric symbols after them (for example, IP54, or IP67).
 The numbers indicate a specific level of protection: the first - from foreign objects and dust (maximum 6), the second - from water (maximum 8).
-The maximum level of protection according to this standard is IP68, that is, complete tightness.
+The maximum level of protection according to this standard is IP68, that is, complete waterproof.

 Instead of one of the numbers, the letter X may be indicated - this means that certification for this indicator has not been carried out: for example, an IPX8 device has a moisture resistance of 8, but has not been tested for dust protection.
 However, a high degree of water protection automatically entails good dust resistance.